skx/foth/README.md

 We also lack the meta-programming facilities that FORTH users would expect, in a FORTH system it is possible to implement new control-flow systems, for example, by working with words and the control-flow directly.
 Instead in this system these things are unavailable, and the implementation of IF/DO/LOOP/ELSE/THEN are handled in the golang-code in a way users cannot modify.

+Basically we ignore the common FORTH-approach of using a return-stack, and implementing a VM with "cells".
+Instead we just emulate the _behaviour_ of the more advanced words:

+* So we implement `if` or `do`/`loop` in a hard-coded fashion.
+  * That means we can't allow a user to define `while`, or similar.
+  * But otherwise our language is flexible enough to allow _real_ work to be done with it.

 ## Implementation Approach

-The code evolves through a series of simple steps, [contained in this comment-thread](https://news.ycombinator.com/item?id=13082825), ultimately ending with a [final revision](#final-revision) which is actually useful, usable, and pretty flexible.
+The code evolves through a series of simple steps, [contained in the comment-thread](https://news.ycombinator.com/item?id=13082825), ultimately ending with a [final revision](#final-revision) which is actually useful, usable, and pretty flexible.

-While it would certainly be possible to further improve the implementation I'm going to declare this project as "complete" for my own tastes.
+While it would certainly be possible to further improve the implementation I'm going to declare this project as "almost complete" for my own tastes:

+* I'll make minor changes, as they occur to me.
+* Comments, test-cases, and similar are fair game.
+* Outright crashes will be resolved, if I spot any.
+* But no major new features will be added.

-If you _did_ want to extend further then there are some obvious things to add:
+If **you** wanted to extend things further then there are some obvious things to work upon:

 * Adding more of the "standard" FORTH-words.
   * For example we're missing `pow`, etc.
-* Simplify the special-cases of string-support.
+* Simplify the special-case handling of string-support.
 * Simplify the conditional/loop handling.
   * Both of these probably involve using a proper return-stack.
   * This would have the side-effect of allowing new control-flow primitives to be added.
   * As well as more meta-programming.

-Certainly pull-requests adding additional functionality will be accepted with thanks.
+Pull-requests adding additional functionality will be accepted with thanks.